The Ocean Reef Aria is one of the best full face masks available

 General Care and Maintenance - Things to Avoid

+The mask has a polycarbanate lens so it scratches easier than glass.
 Sand and rough surfaces will scratch the visor of the snorkel mask.
 Make sure that it's always resting visor-side up.

 Rinse the mask after each use, as sand in the snorkel area can cause the float valve to stick.
 If there's sand on the mask, don't use force to clip the snorkel into place.
 Give it a rinse in fresh water before connecting.